iwdt/shikikit/.devcontainer/README.md

    * You are now inside a DevContainer with all the necessary tools and dependencies pre-installed.
    * You can edit code, run tasks, and work on the project just like you would in a local development environment.

 That's it!
-You're now set up to work with TaskHub using DevContainers, ensuring a consistent development environment across your team.
+You're now set up to work with Shikikit using DevContainers, ensuring a consistent development environment across your team.
 Happy coding!

 ## Additional Links